Visuals of past 99u Conferences

 Most Important Design Conferences:

-- Aiga: It is a more formal conference about more traditional media.
-Symposia, conferences, competences and a design fair.
+Aiga: It is a more formal conference about more traditional media.
+Symposia, conferences, competencies, and a design fair.

 Adobe organizes other 2 conferences:

-Here we can see that both conferences websites did not follow the Adobe design structure like Adobe 99U.
+Here we can see that both conference websites did not follow the Adobe design structure like Adobe 99U.

 99u Conference Website: